 As a new photographer there’s so much to learn and it’s very easy to look back and see where the journey could have been easier or faster.
 So here’s my short list of 5 basic photography tips I wish I knew as a beginner photographer.

-I hope they help you get there faster.
+I hope these tips help you get there faster.

 1. Manual mode is for new photographers too